japila-books/apache-spark-internals/docs/spark-dynamic-allocation.md

 spark.dynamicAllocation.initialExecutors less than spark.dynamicAllocation.minExecutors is invalid, ignoring its setting, please update your configs.
 ----

-`getDynamicAllocationInitialExecutors` makes sure that xref:executor:Executor.adoc#spark.executor.instances[spark.executor.instances] is greater than <<spark.dynamicAllocation.minExecutors, spark.dynamicAllocation.minExecutors>>.
+`getDynamicAllocationInitialExecutors` makes sure that executor:Executor.md#spark.executor.instances[spark.executor.instances] is greater than <<spark.dynamicAllocation.minExecutors, spark.dynamicAllocation.minExecutors>>.

-NOTE: Both xref:executor:Executor.adoc#spark.executor.instances[spark.executor.instances] and <<spark.dynamicAllocation.minExecutors, spark.dynamicAllocation.minExecutors>> fall back to `0` when no defined explicitly.
+NOTE: Both executor:Executor.md#spark.executor.instances[spark.executor.instances] and <<spark.dynamicAllocation.minExecutors, spark.dynamicAllocation.minExecutors>> fall back to `0` when no defined explicitly.

 If not, you should see the following WARN message in the logs: